spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

 `10.10.254.254:8000/spectro-images/quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1` instead of looking for the image in the original registry.

-The provider image also includes core Kubernetes images such as for images api-server, etcd, kube-controller-manager, which will be loaded directly from the provider image to containerd without fetching them from another registry.
+The provider image also includes core Kubernetes images such as images for api-server, etcd, and kube-controller-manager, which will be loaded directly from the provider image to containerd without fetching them from another registry.

 :::tip